pvdz/yacge/README.md

 # Features

 - Chess board with draggable pieces.
-Touchscreen too.
+Touchscreen too (mostly).
 Allowing you to play a local game of regular chess
 - Supports all the rules of chess
   - Regular piece moves, en passant, castling, promotion, 50 half-move rule, threefold repeat rule
   - Note: promotion target has to be picked from debug menu before moving the pawn, sorry.
 Most of the time you want queen, anyways :)